Grow Your Own Food - How I made this DIY wicking garden bed

 When buying the Pond Liner be sure to buy it extra large.
 You want to have enough to go up all the sides and tuck into the corners.

 If you start your plants from seeds, you will need to water them from the top down to get them started.
-Self-watering raised planters tend to have dryer topsoil than what you may be used to.
+Sub-irrigated raised planters tend to have dryer topsoil than what you may be used to.
 But once the roots start growing down, the garden will start to maintain itself.

 You do still need to water your garden...
 Maybe once a month.
 It depends on how dry your climate is.
 Denver Colorado is pretty dry, but we do get short bursts of rain in the afternoons often.
-You don't want to keep your sub-irrigated raised bed full of water all the time.
+You don't want to keep your sip raised bed full of water all the time.
 Soil and plants need to naturally go through periods of drought.
 When you have a lot of water, you will notice the plants grow rapidly.
 And as the water evaporates, the growth tends to slow down.
 But this is when the roots of the plants start to reach deeper into the soil.
 This makes for healthier plants and a more fruitful garden.
-If the bed stays too moist, it becomes a pond and can start to grow mold and all kinds of bad things for your plants.
+If the bed stays too moist, it becomes a pond and can start to grow mold and all kinds of bad things for your plants like root rot.

 For more details and diagrams on wicking beds, check out our Raised Bed Pinterest Board